Film director, Lasse: 'Ice dipping is terrifying but powerful'

 Every friday morning there's a free-dancing group of happy people in front of Skuespilhuset, which makes morning dips on fridays at Ofelia a lot of fun.

-Lasse prefer his Pond1 swim briefs in red.
+Lasse prefer his Pond1 Eco Swim Briefs in Flaming Red.
 Buy your pair here.